 She is a diplomatic and international historian, interested in questions of alliance politics, strategy, and security in the atomic age.
-Her forthcoming book, Euromissiles: A Transatlantic History (Cornell University Press, 2022), explores the rise and fall of an arms race in Europe to show how it nearly destroyed the Atlantic Alliance – and why NATO narrowly escaped such a fate.
+Her forthcoming book, Euromissiles: The Nuclear Weapons That Nearly Destroyed NATO (Cornell University Press, 2022), explores the rise and fall of the intermediate-range nuclear arms race in Europe.

 Moses Khisa (NC State)